 The economic case for nutrition as a primary lever for economic growth in Africa is compelling.
-For instance, in general, every dollar invested in scaling up nutrition in LMICs yields 16 in benefits and malnourished children go on to earn 20% less as adults than their well-nourished peers.
+In general, every dollar invested in scaling up nutrition in LMICs yields a $16 return and malnourished children go on to earn 20% less as adults than their well-nourished peers.
 Estimates suggest that in low- and middle-income countries, the impact of malnutrition decreases GDP by between 2% and 11%.

-18 October 2016 - Abidjan, Côte d'Ivoire: The AfDB plays a greater role in promoting nutrition accountability and grey matter infrastructure (AfDB)
+18 October 2016 - The AfDB plays a greater role in promoting nutrition accountability and grey matter infrastructure (AfDB)

-23 May 2016 - Lusaka, Zambia: On the opening day of the AfDB Annual Meeting, Dr. Akinwumi Adesina, President of the AfDB, outlined the formation of the African Leaders for Nutrition.
+23 May 2016 - On the opening day of the AfDB Annual Meeting, Dr. Akinwumi Adesina, President of the AfDB, outlined the formation of the African Leaders for Nutrition.
 Learn more

-17 April 2016 - Washington DC: African Development Bank President Adesina calls for the end of malnutrition in Africa at the Invest in Nutrition Event and names the African Leaders for Nutrition Initiative as a way forward in meeting this challenge:
+17 April 2016 - African Development Bank President Adesina calls for the end of malnutrition in Africa at the Invest in Nutrition event and names the African Leaders for Nutrition Initiative as a way forward in meeting this challenge:

-15 March 2016 - Abidjan, Côte d’Ivoire: Colleagues from the African Development Bank, the Bill and Melinda Gates Foundation, and the Global Panel on Agriculture and Food Systems for Nutrition met to discuss African Leaders for Nutrition Initiative at the African Development Bank’s headquarters.
+15 March 2016 - Colleagues from the African Development Bank, the Bill and Melinda Gates Foundation, and the Global Panel on Agriculture and Food Systems for Nutrition met to discuss African Leaders for Nutrition Initiative at the African Development Bank’s headquarters.
 Learn more